New Year's Eve

 ***Chris: While we were in the Wilderness Lodge, Minnie and Mickey came out of a door and right up to our family (we got a great picture with the two mice).
 When we arrived inside our hotel that night (All Star Sports) we found a letter that said that because of the expected attendance on Christmas Day they were going to allow resort guests to arrive at the parks two hours earlier than rest of the public.

-Last week's ALL EARS Reader Survey polled your top choices of the best place for Christmas dinner.
+An ALL EARS Reader Survey polled your top choices of the best place for Christmas dinner.
 The top two choices left the competition in the dust - Liberty Tree Tavern and Cinderella's Royal Table

 Artist Point in the Wilderness Lodge placed third.
 Honorable mention goes to: Chef Mickey's, California Grill, Crystal Palace, 50's Prime Time Cafe and Victoria and Albert's.